virtual-labs/exp-classes-and-objects-iitk/experiment/aim.md

-In this experiment, user will learn the concepts of objects and classes in Python programming language.
-To implement those concepts in solving a simple problem in the simulator.
+ In this experiment you will perform specific functions.